Factbox: What you need to know about the U.S. measles outbreak

-The CDC on Monday is due to release updated figures on the number of cases recorded so far this year.
+The CDC on Monday released updated figures on the number of cases recorded so far this year, which have hit a 25-year-high.

 Here are key facts about the outbreak: